hardmanko/ofxCX/README.md

 ------------
 This is alpha/beta software, don't expect it to be bug-free.

 Loading sound files with CX_SoundBuffer uses FMOD, which is not available on Linux.
+Other ways of playing sound are supported.

 Version history
 ------------